Door-opening Configuration

 Unlock by Bluetooth

-The Bluetooth-enabled SmartPlus app enables users to enter the door hands-free.
-They can either open the door with the app in their pockets or wave their phones towards the door phone as they get closer to the door.
+The Bluetooth-enabled SmartPlus App enables users to enter the door without tapping on the device.
+They can open the door with the app in their pockets or wave their phones toward the door phone as they get closer to the door.

 To set up the Bluetooth unlocking, go to the Access Control > BLE interface.